AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 ## End note

 I don't advocate for these "decoupled" tests to be the _only_ kind of test, just the _default_ kind. i.e. about 80% of the test coverage, depending on the specifics of the app.
 There will be business logic cases where you are better off dropping down to a class-level test and pumping many test cases into that subsystem.
-Even then, these might be "sociable tests" that cover multiple classes, as the current exact subdivision of the code into classes is _not the test's concern at all_.
+Even then, these might be "sociable tests" that cover multiple classes, as the current exact subdivision of the code into classes is _not the test's concern at all_ since you're testing the _behaviour_ of code and not coupled to the _structure_ of code.

-I didn't come to this position out of theoretical reasoning: This worked for me, even better than I thought it would, and it could work for you too.
+I didn't come to this position out of theoretical reasoning: This was given to me, it worked for me, even better than I thought it would, and it could work for you too.

 Use TestHost for more tests.
 If you find yourself unable to do a simple "extract class" refactoring because it would both break existing tests and the new class would require new tests, they something is wrong: The app code is too coupled to the test code.